Ricette di Sicilia

 - 1

-Finely chop the onions and gently fry them in a pan with a splash of extra virgin olive oil, then add the minced meat.
+Finely chop the onions and gently fry them in a pan with a splash of extra virgin olive oil along with the minced meat.

 - 2

-Brown the meat over a medium-high heat, stirring often with a wooden spoon.
+Cook the meat over a medium-high heat, stirring occasionally with a wooden spoon until nicely browned.

 - 3

-Pour in the white wine, let it reduce slightly, then add the vegetable stock.
-Season with salt and pepper and cook until the liquid has evaporated.
+Deglaze with the white wine, then add the vegetable stock.
+Season with salt and pepper, and simmer until the liquid has evaporated.

 - 4

-Beat the eggs with the caciocavallo, pecorino and parsley.
-Season with a pinch of salt, pepper, cinnamon and saffron.
+Beat the eggs with the caciocavallo, pecorino, and chopped parsley.
+Season with a pinch of salt, pepper, cinnamon, and saffron.

 - 5